-Snoring can be disruptive – both for the snorer and anyone within earshot.
-This means that they are not getting the quality, restorative sleep they require, leading to daytime sleepiness.
-Also, heavy snorers are at greater risk of developing high blood pressure at a younger age than people who don't snore.
+Snoring can be disruptive — both for the snorer and anyone within earshot - which means people may not get the quality, restorative sleep they require, leading to daytime sleepiness.
+Heavy snorers are also at greater risk of developing high blood pressure at a younger age than people who do not snore.

 The most exaggerated and potentially dangerous form of snoring is obstructive sleep apnoea (OSA).
 This is when snoring is interrupted by frequent episodes of totally obstructed breathing, semi-wakening, and a resumption of breathing.
 The effect is to reduce the quality and benefits of a good night’s sleep and has the potential to cause high blood pressure and heart rhythm abnormalities.

 There are many factors that make a person more likely to snore.
 These include:

 - Poor muscle tone in the tongue and throat — this can occur during stages of deep sleep.
 Alcohol and medications such as sleeping tablets can also cause the muscles to excessively relax

 - Nasal obstruction — this may be caused by conditions such as a cold or sinusitis, or by allergic conditions such as hay fever.
 Nasal obstruction may also be due to nasal polyps or a structural abnormality in the nasal passages, such as a deviated septum

 - Abnormalities of the soft palate — which may be swollen, floppy, or excessively long